Algorithms for Massive Data -- Lecture Notes: Identity - Rabin's hash function (polynomial hashing)

 The most straightforward measure of similarity is \emph{identity}: is $x$ equal to $y$?
-Without loss of generality, let $x$ be a string of length $n$ over alphabet $\Sigma= [0,\sigma-1]$; then, we can view strings as integers of $n$ digits in base $\sigma>0$.
+Without loss of generality, let $x$ be a string of length $n$ over alphabet $\Sigma= [0,\sigma-1]$, where for simplicity we assume $1<\sigma = |\Sigma|\le n$.
+Note that we can treat strings as integers of $n$ digits in base $\sigma$.
 Note that this setting can also be used to represent subsets of $[1,n]$, letting $\Sigma = \{0,1\}$.
 Observe that, for any function $f$, if $bitsize(f(x)) < bitsize(x)$ (where $bitsize(\cdot)$ is the function returning the number of bits that an object takes in memory) then collisions must occur: there must exist pairs $x \neq y$ such that $f(x) = f(y)$.

 The first idea to solve the problem could be to use function $\bar h(x) = ((a\cdot x+b)\mod M)\mod m$ of Definition \ref{def:bar h}: we simply view the string $x$ as a number with $n$ digits in base $|\Sigma|$.
 Unfortunately, this is not a good idea: recalling that we require $M>x$ for any input $x$ of our function, we would need to perform modular arithmetic on integers with $n$ digits in order to update the sketch!